sf-wdi-26/modules/w04/d04/m1-active-record-models/readme.md

 ##Playing with our Data

-**Ok great, I can rely on my application to CRUD data if all my routes are setup and I get a specfic request from the front-end, but that seems like a lot of work... what if I just want to do it manually in the console?** Good news, that's totally encouraged!
-Getting your hand dirty in that fashion is a good way to actually get to play with the models, see how they are working and quickly give youself some test data to work with (a `seed.rb` file is an even faster way to give yourself fake data to work with, but we'll talk about that later).
+**Ok great, I can rely on my application to CRUD data if all my routes are setup and I get a specific request from the front-end, but that seems like a lot of work... what if I just want to do it manually in the console?** Good news, that's totally encouraged!
+Getting your hand dirty in that fashion is a good way to actually get to play with the models, see how they are working and quickly give yourself some test data to work with (a `seed.rb` file is an even faster way to give yourself fake data to work with, but we'll talk about that later).

 We have a gem available to us called `tux`.
 It will pop us into a ruby environment within the *context* of our application.
 Run: